s-peiran/tp/docs/UserGuide.md

 - **What it does**: Associates notes with a specific contact or meeting

 - **Command Format**:
-    - For Contacts when in "contacts" mode: `add note -id CONTACT_ID_or_CONTACT_NAME -c NOTES`
+    - For Contacts when in "contacts" mode: `addnote id/CONTACT_ID_or_CONTACT_NAME c/NOTES`
-    - For Meetings when in "Meetings" mode: `add note -id MEETING_ID_or_MEETING_NAME -m NOTES`
+    - For Meetings when in "Meetings" mode: `addnote id/MEETING_ID_or_MEETING_NAME m/NOTES`

 - **Examples**:
-    - `add note -id 5 -note Has a dog named Benny`
+    - `addnote id/ 5 c/ Has a dog named Benny`
-    - `add note -id Project Discussion -note Agenda: Discuss Q2 results`
+    - `addnote id/ Project Discussion m/ Agenda: Discuss Q2 results`

 - **Acceptable Values**:
     - CONTACT_ID: Non-negative integer.